Overseer of the poor: England

 Overseers of the poor were often reluctant appointees who were unpaid, working under the supervision of a justice of the peace.
 The law required two overseers to be elected every Easter, and churchwardens or landowners were often selected.

 The new system of poor relief reinforced a sense of social hierarchy and provided a way of controlling the 'lower orders'.
-Overseers of the poor were replaced in the Poor Law Amendment Act 1834, and replaced with boards of guardians, although overseers remained in some places as a method of collecting the poor rate.
+Overseers of the poor were mostly abolished by the Poor Law Amendment Act 1834 (4 & 5 Will.
+4. c.
+76), and replaced with boards of guardians, although overseers remained in some places as a method of collecting the poor rate.

+Under the Rating and Evaluation Act 1925 (15 & 16 Geo.
+5. c.
+90) on 1 April 1927 their rating powers were transferred to borough and district councils, and under the Overseers Order 1927 (SR&O 1927/55) the remaining overseers were abolished on 1 April 1927, with their residual powers over appointment of parish constables and as trustees of parish charities passing to parish councils.